98lingchen/MICCAI2026/README.md

 ### Test

-Run `bash run_test.sh` to train a model on the MIMIC-CXR data.
+Run `bash run_test.sh` to test a model on the MIMIC-CXR data.